Ethra8/history_beyond_myth/README.md

 ### Fonts Used
 1. [UnifrakturMaguntia](https://fonts.google.com/specimen/UnifrakturMaguntia?query=unifrak): Medieval font by excellence, only used lower-case which are very readable, for index header's 1st letters, and for logo.
 Fall-back font to cursive.
-2. [UnifrakturCook](https://fonts.google.com/specimen/UnifrakturCook?query=unifrak): Very similar to the previous, but upper-case are more readable, even if only availablein bold.
+2. [UnifrakturCook](https://fonts.google.com/specimen/UnifrakturCook?query=unifrak): Very similar to the previous, but upper-case are more readable, even if only available in bold.
 Used only for other pages than index's header, and only for the 1st letters.
 Fall-back font to cursive.
 3. [Metamorphous](https://fonts.google.com/specimen/Metamorphous?query=metamor): Medieval font, very readable upper & lower cases.
 Fall-back font to cursive.
 4. [Jim Nightshade](https://fonts.google.com/specimen/Jim+Nightshade?query=jim+night): Very readable old script, that fits the topic of the website.
 Fall-back font to cursive.
 5. [Reenie Beanie](https://fonts.google.com/specimen/Reenie+Beanie?query=reeni): Only used in home page header for the word *"beyond"*.
 Being a modern script font, it brings an interesting contrast with the medieval fonts used in the rest of the header.
 It symbolyses modern investigation that seeks to go ***beyond*** the myth.
 Fall-back font to cursive.